Team-2502/Team-2502.github.io/_build/basicparts.markdown

 ## Springs and Surgical Tubing
 When you stretch it, it wants to go back to being unstretched, creating a pulling force.
 Surgical tubing can be used to assist another form of a pulling force, such has an active or linear slide.
+Another type of spring that can assist motors are constant force springs, like the spring in a measuring tape.
+Constant force springs apply a constant force that can be rotational or vertical.
+This force makes less work for the motor so less torque can bee needed by the motor.

 ## Poly cord and Pulleys
 Used to transfer force.
 Usually, it is rotational, but using a winch, linear force can also be transferred.
 Poly cord can be used as belts to move game elements through the robot as well.